cmayoral99/Laboratorio_LRT4102/Lab1/Reporte_1.md

 ChatGPT was used to resolve syntax issues and errors in the six Python exercises.
 Additionally, the tool was leveraged to organize the .md format more systematically, discuss the functions present in the codes, and supplement some of them.

 ### References

 Python Software Foundation. (n.d.). *The Python Tutorial*.
-Retrieved [Month Day, Year], from https://docs.python.org/3/tutorial/
+Retrieved Retrieved March 5, 2025, from https://docs.python.org/3/tutorial/

 Python Software Foundation. (n.d.). *Classes*.
-Retrieved [Month Day, Year], from https://docs.python.org/3/tutorial/classes.html
+Retrieved March 5, 2025, from https://docs.python.org/3/tutorial/classes.html

 OpenAI.
 (2023). *ChatGPT* [Large language model].
-Retrieved [Month Day, Year], from https://openai.com/blog/chatgpt
+Retrieved March 5, 2025, from https://openai.com/blog/chatgpt